tacitknowledge/slow-light/README.md

 # Dependencies
-Just Java, no third party libraries outside the test classes.
+Just Java, no third party libraries outside the unit testing frameworks.

 # Use it!